imba/imba.io/content/manual.md

 <div @click=console.log('hey')> 'Will log hey'
 ```

 In the example above, the console.log will only be called when clicking the element.
-If you just supply a reference to some function, imba will call that handler, with the event as the only argument.
+If you just supply a reference to some function, Imba will call that handler, with the event as the only argument.

 ```imba
 <div @click=console.log> 'Will log the event'